Vikings bummed about not facing Jaguars star Jalen Ramsey this...

 Vikings bummed about not facing Jaguars star Jalen Ramsey this week

-EAGAN, Minn. — Jalen Ramsey wasn't in the Twin Cities on Wednesday, Aug.
-15, as his Jacksonville Jaguars prepped for a joint practice with the Vikings.
-Suspended earlier in the week for violating team rules, he did not make the trip, and won't play in the teams' preseason game at noon Saturday at U.S. Bank Stadium.
+EAGAN, Minn.—Jalen Ramsey wasn't in the Twin Cities on Wednesday morning as his Jacksonville Jaguars prepped for a joint practice with the Vikings.
+Suspended earlier in the week for violating team rules, he did not make the trip and won't play in the teams' preseason game at noon Saturday at U.S. Bank Stadium.

 Still, Ramsey, who might be the best cornerback in the NFL at the tender age of 23, made sure his presence was felt thanks to a lengthy Q&A with GQ that dropped Wednesday morning and featured Ramsey calling out pretty much everyone in the business.

-That brashness has become a calling card for Ramsey early in his career, as has his ability to back it up with his spectacular play on the field.
+That brashness has become a calling card for Ramsey, as has his ability to back it up with his play on the field.

 And it's something the Vikings will miss this week with him chilling back home in the Sunshine State.